insecurityofthings/uC_mousejack/README.md

 Construction
 ------------

-To build your own device you'll need the following components:
+Components list:
  - [Arduino UNO](https://www.adafruit.com/products/2771) or another Arduino-compatible board of your choice.
- - An SPI-based [NRF24L01+ module](http://www.icstation.com/22dbm-100mw-nrf24l01ppalna-wireless-transmission-module-p-4677.html).
-Buying an amplified NRF24 module with an external antenna is highly recommended.
+ - [NRF24L01+ module](http://www.icstation.com/22dbm-100mw-nrf24l01ppalna-wireless-transmission-module-p-4677.html) or another compatible device.
  - A 10μF capacitor to help stabilize the voltage for the NRF24 module.
- - Tools: Wire strippers, side cutters, a good soldering iron.
- - Basics, such as solder, polyamide tape, small flexible multicolor wire.
+ - Wires to connections.

  The Fritzing diagram below shows the wiring layout used in the prototype design:

  ![Mousejack Fritzing Design](https://raw.githubusercontent.com/dnatividade/Arduino_mousejack/master/img/Arduino-MouseJack2_bb.png)

- The capacitor shown above is 10μF.
-Also note that soldering the NRF24 module directly into the Feather protoboard helps keep things compact.

  Building
  --------

  To build the software, download and install the [PlatformIO IDE](http://platformio.org/platformio-ide).
-It sucks much less than the Arduino IDE.

  Before building the software, be sure to modify the `attack.h` file using the `attack_generator.py` script: